i-pi/i-pi/docs/src/onlinereso.rst

 The `examples` and `demos` folders in the i-PI `source code <https://github.com/i-pi/i-pi>`_ contain inputs for many different types of calculations based on i-PI.
-Examples are typically minimal use-cases of specific features, while demos are more structured, tutorial-like examples that show how to realize more complex setups, and also provide a brief discussion of the underlying algorithms.
+Examples are typically minimal use-cases of specific features, examples of client codes, or setups for high performance computing, while demos are more structured, tutorial-like examples that show how to realize more complex setups, and also provide a brief discussion of the underlying algorithms.